 The Society focuses its residential mortgage sales efforts on first-time buyers, subsequent purchasers moving home and the remortgage market.
 The Society is particularly keen to support its existing members and it has introduced products to support first-time buyers.
 First-time buyers offer a significant potential for additional sources of income through the distribution of insurance and personal investment products.
-The proportion of new lending to first time buyers decreased to 35 per cent. during the year ended 4 April 2019 with 65 per cent. to experienced buyers (compared to 38 per cent. of residential mortgage advances to first-time buyers and 62 per cent. to experienced buyers during the year ended 4 April 2018).
+The proportion of new lending to first time buyers decreased to 33 per cent. during the year ended 4 April 2020 (year ended 4 April 2019: 35 per cent.) with the Society's share representing approximately one in six first time buyers.